Airbnb files to go public despite tough year for travel industry

 But it has also faced strife with local municipalities, many of which have accused the company of driving up housing costs by encouraging people to list their properties as short-term rentals.

 Meanwhile, Airbnb’s business has been hit by the global pandemic, which has paused much planned travel.
-Airbnb laid off 1,900 employees, or a quarter of its workforce this spring, as the coronavirus raised fears about interacting with other people’s spaces.
+Airbnb laid off 1,900 employees, or a quarter of its workforce, this spring, as the coronavirus raised fears about interacting with other people’s spaces.

-At the time, CEO Brian Chesky told employees that the company’s revenue for 2020 was expected to be less than half what it was in 2019.
+At the time, CEO Brian Chesky told employees that the company’s revenue for 2020 was expected to be less than half of what it was in 2019.

 “While we know Airbnb’s business will fully recover, the changes it will undergo are not temporary or short-lived,” Chesky wrote in a note to employees in May.